zammad/zammad-documentation/appendix/backup-and-restore/configuration.rst

     - ``/var/tmp/zammad_backup``
     - Location where the script writes the backup files to.

-      The directory will be created if not existing.
+      The directory will be created if it does not exist.
 Make sure you have enough space because the script writes full dumps.
   * - ``HOLD_DAYS``
     - ``10``